ansible-collections/community.vmware/docs/community.vmware.vmware_custom_attribute_manager_module.rst

 Synopsis
 --------
-- This module can be used to configure Link Aggregation Control Protocol (LACP) support mode and Link Aggregation Groups (LAGs).
+- This module can be used to add, remove and update custom attributes for the given vSphere object.